KathyReid/osdc-2015-presentation/transcript.md

 So, how do you find out what sort of character you are?

+SLIDE: Know thyself

+As Matrix fans - and I'm sure there's a few in the audience - might recognise - the Greek message there reads 'Know Thyself' - and by better understanding your own character and makeup, you can build a career path that's right for you.

-The fact that you're at a brilliant conference like this already suggests a few things - you're probably highly intelligent, interested in the way that things work, you may have a penchant for freedom, for analysis and deep technical interests.
+The fact that you're at a brilliant conference like this already suggests a few things about you - you're probably highly intelligent, interested in the way that things work, you may have a penchant for freedom, for analysis and deep technical interests.

-That's all great, but we need to dig a little deeper to find out how knowing about your character can help you advance your career.
+But, we need to dig a little deeper to find out how knowing about your character can help you advance your career.

 ### Motivations